Find Affordable College Courses

 Read More…

-Bryant & Stratton College - Wauwatosa ranked #14 on this year’s Most Popular Allied Health Services Associate Degree Schools in the Great Lakes Region list.
-Located in the suburb of Wauwatosa, Bryant & Stratton College - Wauwatosa is a private for-profit school with a small student population.
+Herzing University - Madison came in at #16 in this year’s edition of the Most Popular Allied Health Services Associate Degree Schools in the Great Lakes Region ranking.
+Located in the city of Madison, Herzing University - Madison is a private not-for-profit college with a small student population.

 About 96% of the students majoring in medical assisting at the school are women while 4% are male.